 - It is far more beneficial than most people realize.

 For social media marketing, a social media RSS feed is quite useful.
 Because it can direct visitors to your blog or page directly.
-It serves as a tool for promoting your blog feed on social media sites.
+It is a tool for promoting your blog feed on social media sites.

 Now you know what RSS feeds mean & how to use RSS feeds effectively in your social media marketing.
-To get the most out of an RSS feed, you need to understand its relevance and how to use RecurPost, a superb SMM tool & best free Hootsuite alternative.
+To get the most out of an RSS feed, you need to understand its relevance and how to use RecurPost, one of the top free hootsuite alternatives & socialreport alternatives with a special feature of social media bulk scheduling.
 To know more RecurPost pricing, sign up for a free 14-day trial.

 Are you using RSS feeds automation for your Social Media Marketing?
 Let us know in the comments below.